ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

 - The decision process creates at least:
   - two chances to comment decisions, and
   - two commits in the Git history.
-- It might be a barrier for newcomers to write a decision.
-  This is considered to be okay, as topics that need a decision are not the topics for newcomers.
+- Decision PRs might be merged quite often until they reach the step "Implemented".
+  They might even be merged several times within the same step.
+- Decisions encourage to write documentation before actually writing code.

 ## Related Decisions